Quettar

 Goldogrin Other Mannish languages

-This also involves a degree of interest in Finnish, Welsh, Old English and other `real world' languages.
-We stress `interest'.
+This also involves a degree of interest in Finnish, Welsh, Old English and other ‘real world’ languages.
+We stress ‘interest’.
 While expertise is welcome, in order to become a Quendil all you need is love.
 We trust that knowledge will follow.

 Back issues

-Volume I, containing issues 1 to 10 (originally published in 1980 to 1981) is now available.
+Volume I, containing issues 1 to 10 (originally published in 1980 to 1981).
+Volume I.

 Problems?